salesforce/fack/docs/chrome-extension-integration.md

-# Chrome Extension Integration Guide
+# Chrome Extension Integration Guide (DEPRECATED)

+⚠️ **This document is outdated.** See [chrome-extension-authentication.md](./chrome-extension-authentication.md) for current implementation.

+---

 This guide explains how to integrate your Chrome extension with the Rails API authentication system using SSO.